 If you’ve historically handled $500K–$1M projects and are now pursuing $3M–$10M opportunities, the evaluation process changes.
 Larger investments trigger more due diligence.
 Clients research more thoroughly and scrutinize your website for signs of capacity and professionalism.

 An unsophisticated website suggests an unsophisticated operation.
-This isn’t about flashy design—it’s about demonstrating you operate at the level of investment being considered.
+This is not about flashy design; it is about demonstrating that your firm operates at the level of investment being considered.

 Larger projects require:

-- Evidence of successfully delivered projects at similar scale
+- Evidence of successfully delivered projects at a similar scale

 - Team depth beyond the principal